Beatrice Clugston

 Beatrice Clugston (19 September 1827 – 5 June 1888) was a British philanthropist in Glasgow.

 Early life

 Clugston was born in Glasgow in 1827.
 She was raised in Glasgow to parents Mary (born Mackenzie) and John Clugston.
 Her father was an accountant who in time would own John Clugston & Co.
 (Bleachers) in south-east Glasgow.

 Clugston founded the Glasgow Royal Dorcas Society in 1863 or 1864.
-The Dorcas Society would make sure that those leabing hospital had sufficient clothes and they would also give them some money to help see them through their recovery.
+The Dorcas Society would make sure that those leaving hospital had sufficient clothes and they would also give them some money to help see them through their recovery.
 Anyone who would not get any visitors would get a visit from someone from the society to check they were okay.

 Fundraising

 Her remarkable talent was in fundraising where she invited the right people to the right events.
 At the Botanic Gardens she organised an event that raised £24,000.
 She raised money for the Samaritan Society of the Western Infirmary, Glasgow's Sick Children's Hospital and the local Magdalene Institution.
 In 1871 she ran an event at the City Hall and her supporters included Princess Louise, the duke and duchess of Argyll, the duke and duchess of Roxburghe making up twenty titled attendees.